betinacosta/scrapy-klein-tutorial/README[EN-US].md

 ## Scope

 Today we will develop an API to search phrases by tags on the site http://quotes.toscrape.com/ .
-Nossa API deve receber uma tag como parâmetro, fazer o scraping da página e nos retornar um `json` contendo uma lista com as frases e autores pertencentes aquela tag.

 Our API should receive a tag as parameter, scrap the page and return a `json` containing a list with the phrases and authors that belong to that tag.

 ### Example